 Visiting clinicians hold seminars at Mdabulo, where people gather for testing.

 Supporting primary and secondary education which although free in Tanzania is often impossible to access for children and young people struggling against the tide of disease, often having lost more than one parent or sibling, even the cost of the uniform, paper and pens can be too much to find.

-The NGO supports infrastructure projects in schools, for example new classrooms and library at Igoda Primary, a library at Luhunga Secondary School and is currently building a dormitory for girls at Luhunga.
+The NGO supported infrastructure projects in schools, for example new classrooms and library at Igoda Primary, a library at Luhunga Secondary School and a dormitory for girls at Luhunga.
 Distances to Secondary school often being too great to manage on a daily basis so secure accommodation is a great step forward.